Warren Buffett Investment Advice – 10 Tips He Swears By

 2. Invest for 2050 and Beyond

-Buffett’s philosophy on investing timeframes is that “if you aren’t thinking about owning a stock for 10 years, don’t even think about owning it for 10 minutes.”
-He’s also said that Berkshire Hathaway’s favorite investment time horizon is “forever.”
+Buffett’s investment philosophy centers on extended timeframes: “if you aren’t thinking about owning a stock for 10 years, don’t even think about owning it for 10 minutes.”
+He’s declared that Berkshire Hathaway’s preferred holding period is “forever.”

 3. Focus on Making Good Investments, Not Diversification

-Although most investment advice for beginners focuses on diversification, Buffett isn’t keen on this idea.
-“Diversification is a protection against ignorance,” says Buffett.
+While conventional wisdom emphasizes diversification for beginning investors, Buffett takes a different stance.
+“Diversification is a protection against ignorance,” he explains.
 “It makes very little sense for those who know what they’re doing.”

 4. Ignore Prices in Favor of Value